mjstroup/SortingVisualizer/README.md

 # How to run:

-Project is availible on Github Pages at https://mjstroup.github.io/SortingVisualizer/
+This project is availible for use on Github Pages at https://mjstroup.github.io/SortingVisualizer/

 # Credits